habring/generative_variational_reg/README.md

 ```
 in your shell.

-* The file `reproduce_tgv_results.py` contains a scripts to reproduce the results for TGV regularization.
+* The file `reproduce_tgv_results.py` contains a script to reproduce the results for TGV regularization.
 The results will be stored in scripts/experiments/tgv.
 To execute it type
 ```
 poetry run python reproduce_tgv_results.py
 ```